facebook/react/docs/docs/reference-react-dom-server.md

 permalink: docs/react-dom-server.html
 ---

-If you use React as a script tag, these top-level APIs are available on the `ReactDOMServer` global.
+If you load React from a `<script>` tag, these top-level APIs are available on the `ReactDOMServer` global.
 If you use ES6 with npm, you can write `import ReactDOMServer from 'react-dom/server'`.
 If you use ES5 with npm, you can write `var ReactDOMServer = require('react-dom/server')`.

 ## Overview